Hello all

 Getting started:

-1) Begin by eating an early dinner and just avoiding food for a few hours before going to bed (earlier), then push the first meal of your day back by an hour or two.
+1) Begin by eating an early dinner and just avoiding food for a few hours before going to bed, then push the first meal of your day back by an hour or two.

-2) Plan a ”post-fast” meal.
+2) Plan a post-fast meal.
 Include lean meat or fish, a vegetable, and maybe a fruit (but don’t load up on grains and starches).
-Avoid over-eating; strive to eat as though you hadn’t fasted.
+Avoid gorging; strive to eat as though you hadn’t fasted.

 3) Schedule your fast for a busy day.
 Then you’ll benefit from not having to stop to find and eat food, and you’ll be distracted enough by your activities that you’ll be less likely to notice habitual urges to eat.